CorpoNation: The Sorting Process

 Reviews

-• The sorting gameplay is engaging and can be relaxing once players get the hang of it, with additional mini-games providing extra fun.
+• The sorting gameplay can be enjoyable and relaxing once players get the hang of it, with a consistent learning curve.

 • “Corponation's storytelling is done compellingly through its environment and the screens we use to interface with each other.”